By Luc Readinger, MD and Melissa Hartwig, CISSN (part of the Talk to your Doc series)

 Preop: Optimize health

 Being in a robust state of health going into surgery will maximize your chances for a speedy recovery afterward.
 How do you optimize health?
 Lots of thoughts, observations, trials (and errors), millions of words, and a gazillion books have been documented about this.
-Start with a Whole30 program, Whole9’s 9 Factors, and the Whole9 Health Equation as a solid basis for considering your own state of health, and as a template to optimize your health and wellbeing.
+Start with a Whole30 program as a solid basis for considering your own state of health, and as a template to optimize your health and wellbeing.

 Making sure you’re getting adequate amounts of calories and protein will help with surgical wound healing.
 If you’re already eating a healthy diet rich in a wide variety of micronutrients, you will heal optimally.
 However, there are some supplements that can assist in the healing process.
 Think of them as an insurance policy, however—by no means will they take the place of a nutritionally robust diet.